zikula-modules/Multisites/README.md

    Note this step is optional as the install process can create these folders, too.
 5. Make the directory `/web/uploads/ZikulaMultisitesModule/` writable including all sub folders.

+Note the Multisites module should only be installed and activated at the main page.
+This repository also contains a second module, `ZikulaSubsiteModule`, which is required to be enabled for all sites except the main page.

 <a name="upgrading" />